 AI Workflow Orchestration Service

-Quick answer: Workflow orchestration is the control layer that routes work across people and systems, invokes bounded AI when useful, and enforces checks, approvals, logging, and exception handling so delivery is repeatable and ownership stays clear.
+In brief: Workflow orchestration is the control layer that routes work across people and systems, invokes bounded AI when useful, and enforces checks, approvals, logging, and exception handling so delivery is repeatable and ownership stays clear.

 -